Agnès Varda: Filmmaking career

-La Pointe Courte (1954)
+La Pointe Courte (1955)

 Varda liked photography but was interested in moving into film.
-After spending a few days filming the small French fishing town of Sète, in the old fisherman's quarter of La Pointe Courte, for a terminally ill friend who could no longer visit on his own, Varda decided to shoot a feature film of her own, leaving the artistic direction in the hands of her friend Valentine Schlegel.
-Thus, in 1954, Varda's first film, La Pointe Courte, about an unhappy couple working through their relationship in a small fishing town, was released.
+After spending a few days filming the small French fishing town of Sète, in the old fisherman's quarter of La Pointe Courte, for a terminally ill friend who could no longer visit on his own, Varda decided to shoot a feature film of her own, leaving the artistic direction in the hands of her partner Valentine Schlegel.
+Thus, in 1955, Varda's first film, La Pointe Courte, about an unhappy couple working through their relationship in a small fishing town, was released.
 The film is a stylistic precursor to the French New Wave.
 At the time, Varda was influenced by the philosophy of Gaston Bachelard, under whom she had once studied at the Sorbonne.
 "She was particularly interested in his theory of 'l'imagination des matières,' in which certain personality traits were found to correspond to concrete elements in a kind of psychoanalysis of the material world."
 This idea finds expression in La Pointe Courte as the characters' personality traits clash, shown through the opposition of objects such as wood and steel.
 To further her interest in character abstraction, Varda used two professional actors, Silvia Monfort and Philippe Noiret, combined with the residents of La Pointe Courte, to provide a realistic element that lends itself to a documentary aesthetic inspired by neorealism.
 Varda continued to use this combination of fictional and documentary elements in her films.

 The film was edited by Varda's friend and fellow "Left Bank" filmmaker Alain Resnais, who was reluctant to work on it because it was "so nearly the film he wanted to make himself"; Resnais's 1959 film Hiroshima mon amour would later feature a similar structure.
 Resnais and Varda remained lifelong friends, though Resnais said they had nothing in common "apart from cats".
 The film was immediately praised by Cahiers du Cinéma: André Bazin said, "There is a total freedom to the style, which produces the impression, so rare in the cinema, that we are in the presence of a work that obeys only the dreams and desires of its auteur with no other external obligations."
 François Truffaut called it "an experimental work, ambitious, honest and intelligent."
 Varda said that the film "hit like a cannonball because I was a young woman, since before that, in order to become a director you had to spend years as an assistant."
 But the film was a financial failure, and Varda made only short films for the next seven years.

 Varda is considered the grandmother and mother of the French New Wave.
 La Pointe Courte is unofficially but widely considered the first film of the movement.
 It was the first of many she made that focus on issues ordinary people face.
 Late in her life, she said that she was not interested in accounts of people in power but "much more interested in the rebels, the people who fight for their own life".